marco-ippolito/node/doc/api/typescript.md

 Since inline types are replaced by whitespace, source maps are unnecessary for correct line numbers in stack traces; and Node.js does not generate them.
 For source maps support, see [Full TypeScript support][].

+### Type stripping in dependencies

+To discourage package authors from publishing packages written in TypeScript, Node.js will by default refuse to handle TypeScript files inside folders under a `node_modules` path.

 [CommonJS]: modules.md
 [ES Modules]: esm.md